29,000 Australian men have a vasectomy each year, and that number’s growing A vasectomy is one of th...

 When selecting a clinic to perform this procedure it is highly important that you examine the success rates (not simply the pregnancies) that each clinic experiences.

-We perform high volume Owen 3 Layer Micro-Surgical Vasectomy Reversals – up to 28 cases (56 sides) in a month, making us one of the largest clinics in Australia.
+We perform high volume Owen 3 Layer Micro-Surgical Vasectomy Reversals and vasectomies, making us one of the largest clinics in Australia performing these combined surgeries.